Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn disease, plaque psoriasis, and ulcerative colitis.

 When This Medicine Should Not Be Used

-You or your child should not receive this medicine if you have had an allergic reaction to infliximab or murine (mouse) proteins.
-In some cases, you should not receive this medicine if you have a history of heart failure.
+You should not receive this medicine if you have had an allergic reaction to infliximab or murine (mouse) proteins.
+You should not receive high doses of this medicine if you have moderate to severe heart failure.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - A nurse or other trained health professional will give you this medicine.